EVENTS

 Co-sponsored by The Alan Cheuse International Writers Center, The Global South Hub, and the Women and Gender Studies Program at GMU.
 In celebrating the publication of Sleeping in the Courtyard, join us for a conversation with authors Holly Mason Badra and Meryem Uzumcu about the collection’s process, content, and impact.
 They will explore topics related to erasure, gender, literary visibility, and more.

-Coffee/tea provided.
+Coffee/tea provided in person, Horizon Hall 6325 (GMU Fairfax, 4400 University Dr Fairfax VA 22030).
 There will be a Q&A at the end.
 The event is hybrid (with our authors appearing in person), with the option to attend in person or on zoom (link emailed upon registration).
 Attendees will receive a discount code from the press to order the book if they choose.
+Register here for zoom link.

 Meryem Rabia Uzumcu is a women's, gender, and sexuality studies PhD candidate at Rutgers University, where she is completing her dissertation on the state nexus of disability, race, and sexual violence in Diyarbekir.
 Her poems and audio story, "Family Rashomon," has been featured in Jasur Mag and also in the forthcoming anthology of Kurdish writers in diaspora with the University of Arkansas Press.
 Partaking in Holly Mason Badra's project, Sleeping in the Courtyard has in many ways reiterated her commitments to shared oral histories through storytelling from her maternal family's homesite of Diyarbekir/Amed, a city critically situated in Kurdish anti-assimilation and anti-colonial struggle.